 Get the Details

 Check the HOA’s financial situation and insurance coverage.
 Many HOAs require members to pay fees for common property maintenance.
-The fees can be high if the development has a pool, golf course, or other recreational facility.
+The fees can be high if the development has a pool, golf course, or other recreational facilities.
 In addition to making sure that you can afford the current fee, determine whether the unit you are considering for purchase is delinquent in paying fees.
 Also consider the likelihood that the fee will increase.
 The HOA’s bylaws will state any limitations on raising the assessment.
 Its financial statements will reveal whether there are adequate reserves and whether there are significant delinquencies in the development.

 The HOA can also levy additional special assessments for capital improvements, like a new roof for a condominium building or a subdivision’s clubhouse.
 Ask about the age and condition of common facilities and the likelihood of a special assessment.
 If the development is new construction, you may not be concerned with the condition of improvements.
 In that case, find out whether the developer is still in charge of the HOA, how many units the developer still owns, and what the developer is paying as a monthly fee for those units.